Looking for a smoothie with a lower glycemic index? Look no further than this cherry smoothie.

 This cherry smoothie has a base of coconut milk instead of water.
 Coconut milk is rich in healthy fats, which helps curb your appetite and give you energy.
 Plus it makes the smoothie extra creamy and delicious.

-Low Glycemic Fruits
+Low Glycemic Fruits for Smoothies

 Berries and cherries low glycemic foods meaning that eating them won’t drastically affect blood sugar levels.
 These fruits are naturally lower in sugar and high in fiber which also keeps blood sugar levels steady.